refuel-ai/autolabel/docs/guide/accuracy/prompting-better.md

         "compute_confidence": True
     },
     "prompt": {
-        "task_guidelines": "You are an expert at identifying toxic comments.
-You aim to act in a fair and balanced manner, where comments that provide fair criticism of something or someone are labelled 'not toxic'.
-Similarly, criticisms of policy and politicians are marked 'not toxic', unless the comment includes obscenities, racial slurs or sexually explicit material.
-Any comments that are sexually explicit, obscene, or insults a person, demographic or race are not allowed and labeled 'toxic'. \nYour job is to correctly label the provided input example into one of the following categories:\n{labels}", "labels": [
+        "task_guidelines": "You are an expert at identifying toxic comments and understanding if a comment is sexually explicit, obscene, toxic, insults a person, demographic or race. \nYour job is to correctly label the provided input example into one of the following categories:\n{labels}", "labels": [
             "toxic",
             "not toxic"